jianliu10/jianliu.github.io/_posts/1998-01-01-docker-basic-note.md

 	# if do not set firewall rule for TCP 2375 port, portainer container can not connect to Docker Daemon (connecting timeout)

-4. start the Portainer container using an user-mode PowerShell docker run -d -p 9000:9000 -v C:\\ProgramData\\Portainer:/data --name portainer portainer/portainer:1.18.1 -H tcp://10.0.75.1:2375
+4. start the Portainer container using an user-mode PowerShell

+	docker run -d -p 9000:9000 -v C:\\ProgramData\\Portainer:/data --name portainer portainer/portainer:1.18.1 -H tcp://10.0.75.1:2375
+	Note:
-		Note: 1. where "portainer/portainer" is the repository name.
+		1. where "portainer/portainer" is the repository name.
 		2. connect to Docker Deamon at tcp://10.0.75.1:2375.
 This is portainer specific parameter
-			  3. portainer container HTTP port: 9000. -p <vm host port>:<container port>. docker also automatically creates a portproxy from <vm host ip>:port to <localhost ip>:port docker ps -a docker logs -f <a randomly generated container name>
+		3. portainer container HTTP port: 9000. -p <vm host port>:<container port>. docker also automatically creates a portproxy from <vm host ip>:port to <localhost ip>:port

+	docker ps -a
+    docker logs -f <container name or id>
-	if portainer container is not started, run "docker start <portainer container id>"
+	docker start <portainer container id>	// if portainer container is not started

 5. http://localhost:9000 -> admin account: admin / admin123 ->
-	5.1 endpoints -> add endpoint -> create "A docker daemon" endpoint, url "10.0.75.1:2375" to connect to Docker Daemon.
+	1. endpoints -> add endpoint -> create "A docker daemon" endpoint, url "10.0.75.1:2375" to connect to Docker Daemon.

-== container runtime metrics
+## container runtime metrics

-# CPU, MEM, Network IP metrics for containers.
+**CPU, MEM, Net/IO, Block/IO, PIDs metrics for containers**

+	docker ps
-docker stats [container ...]
+	docker stats \<container name or id>
+	docker top \<container name or id>

 == errors and fixes
 ERROR: Windows named pipe error: The system cannot find the file specified. (code: 2)
-fix: docker machine is not started. start a docker machine on windows.
+fix: docker vm is not started. start a docker vm on windows.

 ERROR: standard_init_linux.go:178: exec user process caused "no such file or directory"
 fix: $userhome/.gitconfig git global config file, set : core.autocrlf = input
 check all those *.sh scripts added to docker image are ending with LF, not CRLF